alexonbalangue/akeebasubs/README.md

-# Akeeba Subscriptions
+# Akeeba Subscriptions 5

+**This version of Akeeba Subscriptions is written on FOF 3.
+It requires Joomla!
+3.4 or later and PHP 5.4.0 or later.**

-This branch contains the current, in-development version of Akeeba Subscriptions.
+This branch contains the current, in-development version of Akeeba Subscriptions based on FOF 3.
+You can study this code as a good example of a real world application utilising the full power of FOF 3.
+There are things in here you won't find in the FOF 3 documentation.

-If you are looking for the code you can use to build a component to use on your site please check out either the 4.x branch (Akeeba Subscriptions 4.x, Joomla!
+If you are looking for earlier versions to build a component you can use on your Joomla!
+2.5, 3.0, 3.1, 3.2 or 3.3 site please check out either the 4.x branch (Akeeba Subscriptions 4.x, Joomla!
 3.2 and later) or the 3.x branch (Akeeba Subscriptions 3.x, Joomla!
 2.5, 3.0, 3.1 and 3.2).

-# !!!
-WORK IN PROGRESS !!!

-The following instructions may not apply unless this warning has been removed
+Older versions can work on PHP 5.3.4 or later.

 ## Build instructions